South America Gold Tour

 This morning we take you to visit a famous site situated here: the Inca Fortress of Ollantaytambo.
 We will then continue to the famous and traditional Indian Market of Pisac where we will have time to bargain with the local Indians for their fabulous artefacts and weavings.
 After lunch at the Casa Orihuela (an Inca Tours Australian exclusive), we will continue back to our hotel where our afternoon is at leisure.
 (BL)

-This morning we will be taken on a comprehensive city tour of La Paz and the spectacular Moon Valley, on the outskirts of the city.
-We visit the Indian and Pagan sacrificial markets, Calle Jaen with its museums, San Francisco Church, Plaza Murillo, National Congress, the Cathedral, Presidential Palace, the areas of Obrajes, Calacoto and finally the very unusual eroded formations of the Moon Valley.
-Our afternoon is at leisure.
-(BD)
+This morning we undertake a tour of La Paz and the spectacular Moon Valley.
+We visit the Indian and Pagan sacrificial markets, Calle Jaen with its museums, San Francisco Church, Plaza Murillo, National Congress, the Cathedral, Presidential Palace, Obrajes, Calacoto and the unusual formations of the Moon Valley, outside of La Paz.
+(B)

 All prices are subject to currency fluctuations, additional airline charges and changes in costs from ground suppliers.
 We reserve the right to vary any part of the tour at our sole discretion as circumstances may require.